 Our current immigration system is broken, and we have the opportunity to implement reforms that would grow our economy and reduce our debt.
 Passing comprehensive immigration reform would create almost 2,000 jobs in New Mexico this year and would reduce the federal debt by nearly $850 billion over the next 20 years.

-Native American culture and traditions have deep roots in New Mexico where we are fortunate to be home to 19 Pueblos, two Apache tribes, and the Navajo Nation, which have all profoundly influenced and contributed to our state’s culture, traditions, and economy.
+Native American culture and traditions have deep roots in New Mexico where we are fortunate to be home to 23 federally recognized tribes including 19 Pueblos, three Apache tribes, and the Navajo Nation, which have all profoundly influenced and contributed to our state’s culture, traditions, and economy.
 The federal government has an obligation to develop strong government-to-government relationships, uphold tribal sovereignty, and assist tribes struggling with poverty, lack of economic opportunity, and substance abuse.
 I am a member of the House Native American Caucus and am proud to have had the opportunity to work on many tribal issues throughout my career.

 My top priority is getting our economy moving and putting New Mexicans back to work.
 I support small businesses and entrepreneurial enterprises which are key components in our economy’s recovery.
 To that end, I am advocating for a viable economy with corporate citizens that provide good paying jobs and set the path for a prosperous economic future.
 I am also working to protect Sandia National Labs and Kirtland Air Force Base from misguided budget cuts that harm their critical missions and the local jobs they support.